KimMcLeod/JupyterIntro/README.md

 To test to make sure your installation works, you can try the graphical user interface (Canopy icon --> editor or Anaconda Navigator --> Spyder).
 In the interactive Python part type

     import numpy as np
+    import pylab as pl

     a = np.arange(10)
     print a
+    pl.plot(a,a**2)

+Did it print numbers to the screen?
+Did a plot pop up?
+If so, rejoice!
+If not...seek help.

+### Trying out a jupyter notebook